niksterg/pyTOVpp/README.md

 pyTOVpp computes a nonrotating relativistic star obeying a piecewise polytropic equation of state

-Data for a convergence study is included at the and, showing near 4th-order convergence to machine accuracy
+Data for a convergence study is included at the end, showing near 4th-order convergence to machine accuracy

 #### License